 The best thing about enabling contactless interaction is that it also helps solve issues that frustrate customers most, like long queues, out-of-stock products in physical locations, and navigation difficulties:

-Retailers all over the world are investing in automation by partnering with technology companies working with robotics, virtual reality in retail, artificial intelligence, and data analytics.
+Retailers all over the world are investing in automation by partnering with technology companies working with robotics, virtual reality, artificial intelligence, and predictive analytics.
 Let’s check out a few real-life examples of what retail automation can look like in practice.

 Itransition was approached by a global fashion retailer selling clothing, accessories, and home goods.
 It had a highly popular website and mobile app that generated large amounts of data, so the customer wanted to build a single hub to collect, sort, and analyze customer behavior data for further personalization.